mikesterific/puppeteer/README.md

 - **puppeteer_navigate**
   - Navigate to any URL in the browser
   - Input: `url` (string)
+  - If no URL is provided, it will use the current URL from the browser window that Cursor AI is targeting

 - **puppeteer_screenshot**
   - Capture screenshots of the entire page or specific elements